spinnaker/swabbie/README.md

 # Swabbie

-_**IMPORTANT:** This service is currently under development and is not ready for production._
+_**IMPORTANT:** This service is currently under development, and is actively being used for deleting images and snapshots of ebs volumes._

-Swabbie is a service automating the cleanup of unused resources, such as EBS Volumes and Security Groups.
+Swabbie is a service automating the cleanup of unused resources, such as EBS Volumes and Images.
 It's a replacement for Janitor Monkey.
 It can be extended to clean up a variety of resource types.
 It applies a set of rules to mark cleanup candidates.
 Once marked, a resource is scheduled for deletion, and an owner is notified.